Higherings/AutoComputeOptimizer/README.md

 # AutoComputeOptimizer
-Easy to configure automation to automatically apply AWS Compute Optimizer recommendations on EC2 instances It uses CloudFormation, Lambda (Python 3.8), CloudWatch Events and AWS Compute Optimizer (Compute Optimizer should be already working on the account)
+Easy to configure automation to automatically apply AWS Compute Optimizer recommendations on EC2 instances It uses CloudFormation, Lambda (Python 3.9), CloudWatch Events and AWS Compute Optimizer (Compute Optimizer should be already working on the account)

 You can select the day to check the recommendatios, set the time when should be apply and the type of recommendations: Overprovisioned, Underprovisioned or Both.

+You can add Exceptions to never change an EC2 to a specific type, you can mark exceptions of family and size, Ex:  t3, small, m4.large

 You have to define a TAG to select the EC2 Instances affected by the Automation.
 You can set SNS Notifications for this automation.

 If it's not working on your Region create an Issue and I will fix it.

-> Version 2.1.0
+> Version 2.2.0

 ### Files:
 - autoComputeOptimizer-template.yml, CloudFormation template to Run in your account, it is already in a public S3 bucket